 - Canola oil for frying

-- Zest and juice a large lime.
+- Zest and juice a large lime or 2 medium limes.
 Reserve the zest for the tilapia filets and the juice for the sweet chili sauce.

 - Make the sweet chili sauce by combining all ingredients in a small bowl or jar.
 Set aside for the flavors to blend.